Milad-Mrz/Github-101/README.md

 ## Branching:
-1. To check current branches:
+1. To check all branches:
 ``` git branch ```

 2. To create a new branch named "A":